 These churro cheesecake bars were made to bring people together.
 They’re part of the long American tradition of cultural fusion, combining a popular Latin American carnival food and an ancient European dessert.
 Break out these bars to celebrate Cinco de Mayo, or pack them up and enjoy them on a blanket in the grass as you watch the fireworks on the 4th of July.

-These bars are easy to make, with only 10 minutes of active time in the kitchen.
+These bars are easy to make, with very little prep time in the kitchen.
 They’re a great thing to have in your back pocket, and you can throw them together whenever you want a sweet, creamy treat.
 Put them out after a barbecue, sports practice, or family meal, and leave kids and adults alike clamoring for more.
+If you like churros, you’ll also have to try our Churro Cupcakes and our Baked Churro Chips with Ganache.

 What You’ll Need